greencardamom/xcite/README.md

 2. Add jsub commands to cron

-	For planning purposes, Enwiki takes 18-20 hrs with 6 slots allocated.
-Trwiki is under an hour with 6 slots.
+	For planning purposes, Enwiki takes 12-20 hrs with 6 slots allocated.
+Trwiki is under 30 minutes with 6 slots.

 3. Add makehtml.awk to cron

-	It should run after xcite.awk completes, or on a regular schedule like once an hour.
+	Run after xcite.awk completes; or, on a regular schedule such as once an hour.